WebberZone/popular-authors/README.md

 ### WordPress install (the easy way)

 1. Navigate to Plugins within your WordPress Admin Area
 2. Click "Add new" and in the search box enter "Popular Authors"
 3. Find the plugin in the list (usually the first result) and click "Install Now"

 ### Manual install

 1. Download the plugin
 2. Extract the contents of popular-authors.zip to wp-content/plugins/ folder.
-You should get a folder called popular-authors.
+You should get a folder called popular-authors

-3. Activate the Plugin in WP-Admin.
+3. Activate the Plugin in WP-Admin

 ### Usage